 One thing we see all too often is dogs with their heads stuck out of the window during a car journey.
 The dog might enjoy the experience, but allowing them to do it puts them in danger of inhaling harmful particles and being hit by flying debris, passing branches, or even other vehicles.

-Not only that but if the window is open wide enough for them to have their head stuck out, this means that they are not secure in their crate and could potentially try to escape through the window.
+Not only that, but if the window is open wide enough for them to have their head stuck out, this means that they are not secure in their crate and could potentially try to escape through the window.

-Sadly, thousands of large dog breeds die every year as a result of injuries caused by travelling in open pickup trucks.
-Whilst the large amount of space does look appealing, Huskies can very easily escape, or fall out at high speeds or whilst travelling over bumps.
+Sadly, thousands of large dog breeds die every year due to injuries caused by traveling in open pickup trucks.
+Whilst a large amount of space looks appealing, huskies can easily escape or fall out at high speeds or while traveling over bumps.

 We also recommend avoiding treats are these are more likely to upset a dog’s stomach.
-Take some small training treats along for the ride as these can help keep them distracted, but avoid filling them up on treats before setting off.
+Take some small training treats along for the ride, as these can help keep them distracted, but avoid filling them up on treats before setting off.

-- Any medications your Husky requires
+- Any medications your husky requires

 - First aid kit for medical emergencies

 - A container of spare food and a travel food bowl

 - Wet wipes for any accidents that happen in the car

 - Something with your scent (t-shirt, pillow, toy) for comfort